uclcybersoc/workshops/Installation_Guide.md

 # Installation Guide

 This document is designed to help you set up everything you need to participate in CTF competitions.
-Whether you're a beginner just starting out or already experienced, this guide provides instructions to prepare your system for solving a wide range of cyber security challenges.
+It provides instructions to prepare your system for solving a wide range of cyber security challenges.

 ## Overview